-Description Options / Notes Access to set the event timer Press the select button (Please note the event timer uses a 24 hour cycle The event timer is used to switch Use the up/down ($\blacktriangle oldsymbol{ abla}$) buttons to the control panel power on and off change Press the select button (◀) to select MINUTE ON in the absence of the user/ occupier.
-See section 3.12 for further details Use the up/down (▲ ▼) buttons to change Press the select button (◄) to select HOUR OFF Use the up/down ($igtarrow igtarrow$) buttons to Press the select button ( Press the select button () to exit Shows the event timer status (OFF/ON) and the current On and Off times Press the select button (◀) to switch The addition of a hash (#) in the top right of the main EC300 display indicates that the event timer is set This WARNING display indicates that the Vehicle battery voltage is low (10.9 volts or less).
+Display ntrol Panel (continued) Description Options / Notes Set Event Timer?
+Access to set the event timer Press the select button (◀) to select HOUR ON Use the up/down (▲▼) buttons to Please note the event timer uses a 24 hour cycle The event timer is used to switch the control panel power on and off change Press the select button ( ◀) to select MINUTE ON Use the up/down ( ▲ ▼ ) buttons to in the absence of the user/ occupier.
+See section 3.12 for further details change Press the select button (◄) to select HOUR OFF Use the up/down (▲▼) buttons to change Press the select button (◄) to select MINUTE OFF Use the up/down (▲▼) buttons to change Press the select button (◄) to exit Event Timer = Off 12:00 till 12:00 Shows the event timer status (OFF/ON) and the current On and Off times Press the select button (◀) to switch The addition of a hash (#) in the top right of the main EC300 display indicates that the event timer is set Vehicle Battery Dangerously Low This WARNING display indicates that the Vehicle battery voltage is low (10.9 volts or less).
 The panel will beep for one minute and then switch over to the Leisure Battery to prevent draining the Vehicle battery.
-You can switch over to the Leisure battery immediately (and cancel the beep) by using the battery selector switch This WARNING display indicates that the Leisure battery voltage is low (6 volts or less).
+You can switch over to the Leisure battery immediately (and cancel the beep) by using the battery selector switch Leisure Battery Dangerously Low This WARNING display indicates that the Leisure battery voltage is low (6 volts or less).
 The panel will beep for one minute and then switch the power off to prevent damage to the leisure battery.
-See section 3.11 for further details This WARNING display indicates that the system has been disabled because the vehicle engine is running EMC (Electro Magnetic Compatability) directive 89/336/EEC requires that electrical accessories within the vehicle are disconnected while the vehicle is in motion Access to set the event timer Press the select button (◄) to select HOUR ON Use the up/down (▲▼) buttons to change Press the select button (◄) to select MINUTE ON Use the up/down (▲▼) buttons to change Press the select button (◄) to select HOUR OFF Use the up/down (▲▼) buttons to change Press the select button (◄) to select MINUTE OFF Use the up/down (▲▼) buttons to change Press the select button (◄) to select MINUTE OFF Use the up/down (▲▼) buttons to change Press the select button (◄) to exit Shows the event timer status (OFF/ON) and the current On and Off times Press the select button (◄) to switch This WARNING display indicates that the Vehicle battery voltage is low (10.9 volts or less).
-The panel will beep for one minute and then switch over to the Leisure Battery to prevent draining the Vehicle battery.
-This WARNING display indicates that the Leisure battery voltage is low (6 volts or less).
-The panel will beep for one minute and then switch the power off to prevent damage to the leisure battery.
-This WARNING display indicates that the System has been disabled because the vehicle
+See section 3.11 for further details System disabled Engine started This WARNING display indicates that the system has been disabled because the vehicle engine is running EMC (Electro Magnetic Compatability) directive 89/336/EEC requires that electrical accessories within the vehicle are disconnected while the vehicle is in motion